-- This course will illuminate the students in the concepts of calculus. - To enlighten the learners in the concept of differential equations and multivariable calculus. - To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle various real world problems and their applications.
+- This course will illuminate the students in the concepts of calculus. - To enlighten the learners in the concept of differential equations and multivariable calculus. - To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle various real world problems and theirapplications.

-Course Outcomes:

-At the end of the course, the student will be able to
+Course Outcomes: At the end of the course, the student will be able to

-- Utilize mean value theorems to real life problems (L3) - Solve the differential equations related to various engineering fields (L3) - Familiarize with functions of several variables which is useful in optimization (L3) - Apply double integration techniques in evaluating areas bounded by region (L3) - Students will also learn important tools of calculus in higher dimensions.
+- utilize mean value theorems to real life problems (L3) - solve the differential equations related to various engineering fields(L3) - familiarize with functions of several variables which is useful in optimization(L3) - Apply double integration techniques in evaluating areas bounded by region(L3) - students will also learn important tools of calculus in higher dimensions.
 Students will become familiar with 2- dimensional and 3-dimensional coordinate systems (L5)

-UNIT I: Sequences, Series and Mean value theorems: (10 hrs) Sequences and Series: Convergences and divergence - Ratio test - Comparison tests - Integral test - Cauchy's root test - Alternate series - Leibnitz's rule.
+UNIT I: Sequences, Series and Meanvaluetheorems:

+Sequences and Series: Convergences and divergence - Ratio test - Comparison tests - Integral test - Cauchy's root test - Alternate series - Leibnitz's rule.